 1. Did your medical school offer elective courses (student selected modules) to engage students in Education for Sustainable Healthcare or Planetary Health in the last year?

 3 Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
 2 Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
 1 The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health.

 0 No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year.

+Score explanation:

-Score explanation: While VCU's elective catalog includes options that could include components of planetary health among social determinants, such as "Global Health in the Local Community: Migrant Health on the Eastern Shore" and "International Medicine and Public Health", these courses make no mention of climate change or environmental impacts.
+While VCU's elective catalogue includes options that could include components of planetary health among social determinants, such as "Global Health in the Local Community: Migrant Health on the Eastern Shore" and "International Medicine and Public Health", these courses make no mention of climate change or environmental impacts.
 No elective includes a method to engage students in sustainable healthcare.
+A student-driven elective on climate change and health is currently in development.